Mireon/slide-panels-laravel/README.md

 #### HTML

-To display panels, you must print the "SlidePanels" instance on a page.
+To display panels, you must output the "SlidePanels" instance on a page.
 Do this at the end of the body tag.

 If you are using the "views" configuration option from the `config/slide-panels.php` file, output the "slidePanels" variable.